10 Essentials for Your Next River Cruise

 5. Reusable Snack Bags

-When you bring your own snacks, you’ll never find yourself on a long bus ride without snacks.
-While you could throw a few granola bars in your day bag, finding them all crunched up at the bottom of your bag when you’re ready to eat them isn’t ideal.
-To keep whatever snacks you’re bringing with you for tours in one spot, and protect them from getting crushed, use reusable snack bags.
+Here’s an idea that has never let me down: When you bring your own snacks, you’ll never find yourself on a long bus ride without snacks.
+To keep whatever snacks you’re bringing with you for tours in one spot, and protect them from getting crushed, reusable snack bags are a handy and easy solve.

 The best reusable snack bags are made from either silicone or washable fabric.
 The bags should either close easily like a traditional zip-top bag or have a zipper at the top.